orsonteodoro/gcf2/README.md

 These are my current flags.

 Compiler optimization levels
-* O3 -- enabled for only apps/libraries using cryptographic ciphers and hashing algorithms, 3D math and 3D game engines, computational geometry algorithms, bitwise math, physics engines, FFT, audio and video codecs and image processing, compression algorithms.
+* O3 -- enabled for only apps/libraries using cryptographic ciphers and hashing algorithms, 3D math and 3D game engines, computational geometry algorithms, bitwise math, physics libraries and engines, FFT, audio and video codecs and image processing, compression algorithms.
 * O2 -- default

-* -fprefetch-loop-arrays is enabled for libraries with either matrix math or image and video processing
+* -fprefetch-loop-arrays is enabled for package that process sequential data.
 * -ftree-parallelize-loops=4 is enabled for single threaded libraries with plenty of data (e.g. pixel manipulation libraries).
 Change 4 to the number of cores on your system.
 * -fomit-frame-pointer -frename-registers are enabled to maximize register use
-* -ffast-math is enabled for 3D games and 3D engines.
+* -ffast-math is enabled for 3D games, game engines and libraries, and audio processing.
 For those using bullet for scientific purposes, consider removing fast-math.
-* -funroll-loops is enabled for crypto libraries and small packages but not for general purpose libraries
+* -funroll-loops is enabled for crypto libraries but not for general purpose libraries.

 For Spectre mitigation virtually all packages were filtered with Retpoline compiler support,
 * -fno-plt -mindirect-branch=thunk -mindirect-branch-register -- compiled for most apps if not stripped by ebuild